What to Know About ADU Setbacks & Fire RatingsApril 7th, 2022

 What are the setback requirements for ADUs in San Diego?

 California law has set reduced setbacks for ADUs, stating that side and rear setbacks may be 4’ from the property line.
 Cities in San Diego County have set their own maximum sizes for ADUs, most at 1000 or 1200 sqft.
 This means that, so long as your ADU complies with those size requirements, you can build at just 4’ from the side and property line.
-Additionally, the City of San Diego has set 0’ setbacks; you can build an ADU right up to your side or rear property line.
+Additionally, the City of San Diego ADU regulations allow 0’ setbacks; you can build an ADU right up to your side or rear property line.

 In practice, however, we do not recommend building closer than 6′ from the property line for a few reasons.